 Disclaimer

-Do with this information what you will, but don’t consider this short article to be a comprehensive guide that will leave you fully prepared to use this chemical on your own.
+Do with this information what you will, but don’t consider this short article to be a comprehensive guide.
+It won't leave you fully prepared to use this chemical on your own.
 If you go this route, its best to consult other resources, get hands on instruction from professionals, and most important of all, don’t blame us if you destroy something.
 If in doubt, give us a call at (647) 212-6460, and we will do the hard work for you.